Omegapy/My-Academics-Portfolio/Programming-2-CSC372/Module-4 Portfolio Milestone/README.md

 - Bank Application UML.pdf
 	- contains the UML diagram of the Bank Application.
 - Critical-Thinking 1-3 Folder
-	- contains my Critical Thinking assignments for Module 1 to 3
+	- contains my Critical Thinking assignments from Module 1 to 3

 -----------------------------------------------------------------------------------------------------------------------------